Last Updated on July 3, 2018 by Audrey Scott

 Though you might think that each day on a journey like this is blessed by beautiful fairy tale scenery, gourmet ethnic food, impeccable accommodation, comfortable transport and the best that humanity has to offer, the reality is often different.
 We thought it might be interesting to share what a “perfect day” looks and feels like to us.

-While waiting to extend our Kyrgyz visa in Karakol, Kyrgyzstan, we opted for a getaway to Manzhyly, a shepherd’s outpost on the southern shore of Lake Issyk-Kul, the second-largest alpine lake in the world.
+While waiting to extend our Kyrgyz visa in Karakol, Kyrgyzstan, we opted for a getaway to Manzhyly, a shepherd’s outpost on the south shore of Lake Issyk-Kul, the second-largest alpine lake in the world.

-So, the perfect day:
+So, the perfect day in Kyrgyzstan:

 - An internet connection that works.
 As always, we’re on the hook for some last-minute communication before we disappear for a few days.
 This time, the internet actually works and we spend more time typing and transacting than waiting and scratching our heads.